 With kick-off fast approaching, we headed into the stadium and had a classic pre-match drink.
 After this quick stop at the bar, it was time to head in and find our seats.

 As soon as the match began, fans began cheering and chanting, giving the players their total support from the starting whistle.
-The crowd went wild within the first six minutes, when Leroy Sané’s incredible cross turned into an own goal from Southampton’s Wesley Hoedt, a surprising start to the match placing City in the lead.
+The crowd went wild within the first six minutes, when Leroy Sané’s incredible cross turned into an own goal from Southampton’s Wesley Hoedt, a surprising start to the match that placed City firmly in the lead.

 Despite these two incredible performances, the most memorable moment of the match was when fan-favourite Sergio Aguero scored his 150th Premier League goal, only the ninth person to reach that applaudable achievement.